-In addition to the placement agent's fees, we have agreed to pay up to \$50,000 of the fees and expenses of the placement agent in connection with this offering and a non-accountable expense allowance equal to 2% of the gross proceeds.
-As additional compensation, we plan to issue the placement agent warrants to purchase a number of shares of common stock equal to 5.0% of the number of shares of common stock included in the units sold in this offering (excluding the shares of common stock that may be issued upon exercise of the warrants included in the units) at an exercise price of \$ per share (125% of the aggregate offering price for a unit).
+In addition to the placement agent's fees, we have agreed to pay up to \$50,000 of the fees and expenses of the placement agent in connection with this offering.
+As additional compensation, we plan to issue the placement agent warrants to purchase a number of shares of common stock equal to 5.0% of the number of shares of common stock included in the units sold in this offering (excluding the shares of common stock that may be issued upon exercise of the warrants included in the units) at an exercise price of \$1.25 per share (125% of the aggregate offering price for a unit).
 The placement agent's warrants will be exercisable at any time beginning one year after the effective date of the registration statement of which this prospectus forms a part, and will expire on the fifth anniversary of the effectiveness of the registration statement related to the offering.
 See "Plan of Distribution."